Thornclaw1/commascript/README.md

 > When calling Python's built-in functions, unless they are nested within another statement, they will always store the return value in memory, regardless of whether the function actually returns a value or not.
 For example, calling Python's print will store None in memory, while calling CommaScript's print will not.

+> This has only been lightly tested, so use with caution

 ### Python Function Syntax

 ```py